garrettgman/garrettgman.github.io/foundations.md

 weight: 3
 ---

-Data science is a _method_ of science.
-This sets it apart from other fields that are _branches_ of science.
-A branch of science uses scientific techniques to study a single subject.
-For example, physicists study physical systems, chemists study chemical systems, and biologists study living systems.
-But data science is different.

-Data scientists study a method that anyone can use to solve scientific problems.
-You can think of data science as a complement to experimental science.
-Experimental scientists use the experimental method to solve scientific problems, and data scientists use the data science method.
-Many scientists use both.

-This chapter will describe the problems that data scientists attempt to solve, as well as the methods that they use to solve them.
-It introduces data science as a way to acquire knowledge in the face of uncertainty: data scientists acquire knowledge by matching the structure of data to the structure of scientific laws.
+We all know what _Science_ is: the scholarly way of learning that depends on reasoning and observation.
+A scientist conducts experiments, makes measurements and thereby learns about the world.
+But what is _Data Science_?

+Data science begins with the second measurement.
+Whenever you measure the same thing twice—provided you measure it precisely enough—you will get two results.
+This phenomenon creates uncertainy, and it creates opportunity.

-Uncertainty will be your constant companion as a data scientist.
-The principles laid out in this chapter explain where uncertainty comes from and how you can mitigate it.
-These principles guide the techniques that you will learn in later chapters—techniques like machine learning, statistical modelling, and visualization.
+This chapter will describe the causes of uncertainty and the principles that data scientists use to overcome it.
+Data science is a method for reasoning about uncertain information.
+This reasoning guides the techniques that you will learn in later chapters—techniques like machine learning, statistical modelling, and visualization.

-## Proof
+## Uncertainty

-Data science may be the boldest of scientific pursuits.
-Its mission is both simple and impossible: to discover true knowledge that cannot be proven true.
-This creates a condition of uncertainty that follows the results of data science.
-To excel at data science you must become an expert at spotting and managing uncertainty.

-Why take on such a task?
-Different types of knowledge must be proven in different ways.
-Some of the most useful types of knowledge cannot be proven at all.
+Uncertainty is an unpleasant fact of life.
+We do not know for certain many of the most interesting things to know.
+For example, the structure of quarks, the origins of life, or the phone number of your attractive classmate.

+This uncertainty is more than a matter of bad luck.
+The nature of knowledge dictates that some things _cannot_ be known.
+At all.
+To see why this is consider some basic principles of logic.

 Logic is the study of arguments, and its goal is to identify arguments that prove their conclusions.
 Logic comes in handy because everything you know is based on an argument.
-If you can't prove a piece of knowledge with an argument, then it is not a piece of knowledge.
-It is a guess.
+If you cannot prove a piece of knowledge with an argument, then it is not a piece of knowledge.
+It is a guess, and you do not know it for certain.

 Logic used to be one of the three R's (the `rhithmetic in reading, writing, and arithmetic) and the lynchpin of a liberal arts education.
 But we also used to think that the world was flat and TV screens were round.
 Those days are long behind us, so you may not be familiar with the basic principles of logic.

 The principles are very simple and you should be acquainted with them.
 They explain what is, and is not, proof.
-Don't worry about becoming bored; we'll soon encounter the paradox that motivates all of data science.
+They also reveal the fundamental source of uncertainty that motivates all of data science.

 You can divide every argument into two parts: a set of premises, which are given, and a conclusion, which you want to prove.
 Logicians tend to write out arguments like this